arnsteio/short-shell-novice/04-loop.md

 This a problem arises when `cp` receives more than two inputs.
 When this happens, it expects the last input to be a directory where it can copy all the files it was passed.
-Since there is no directory named `original-*.tif` in the `DigitalSurfaceModel` directory we get an error.
+Since there is no directory named `original-*.tif` in the `NEON-DS-Landsat-NDVI/HARV/2011/NDVI` directory we get an error.

 Instead, we can use a **loop**